paulshuker/coppafisher/docs/diagnostics.md

 RegistrationViewer(nb, "/path/to/config.ini" t=t)
 ```

-where `t` is a tile index you want to view registration results for.
-If `t` is set to `None` (default), then the lowest
+`t` is a tile index you want to view registration results for.
+If `t` is set to `None` (default), then the lowest tile
-tile index is displayed.
+index is displayed.

 ## PDF Diagnostics